-This initiative aims at building resilient communities by engaging them in increasing biodiversity and conservation of natural resources in communities where livelihoods are threatened by the impacts of climate change.
-Our interventions include:
+We are building green and resilient villages by engaging men and women in increasing biodiversity and conservation of natural resources in communities where livelihoods are threatened by the impacts of climate change.
+Our interventions are:

-3. Green energy for villages.
-This aspect addresses access to clean, safe and sustainable renewable energy for lighting, cooking and business operations.
+4. Solar energy project.
+We are improving access to clean, safe, and sustainable renewable energy for lighting, cooking, and business operations.
 We promote affordable solar energy products in off-grid communities of Lwengo district.
-These products provide clean lighting, phone charging options and running of small businesses in communities we work with.
 We also promote improved cookstoves made from locally available materials and are environmentally friendly.
 Visit the link to SolarYo site.

 Over the years, through our environmental interventions, we have educated farmers on environmental protection, planted trees with farmers and constructed improved cookstoves (Eco-stoves) that efficiently use less firewood and have reduced stress on natural forests.
 Farmers have contributed to the restoration of biodiversity on farms when they use compost manures and plant-based remedies for their crops and livestock.